 No direct evidence is available in many incidents that include crimes like killing which might have occurred in a remote area.
 CCTV camera footage and videos captured on mobile phone sets can play an important role as evidence in such cases.

-Since the use of electronic devices as evidence is not mentioned in the five documents under the Section, people seeking justice are being deprived of justice during the trial, said Advocate Kamruzzaman, a lawyer in Dhaka.
+Since the use of electronic devices as evidence is not mentioned in the five documents under the Section, people seeking justice are being deprived of justice during the trial.